diffpy/diffpy.github.io/index.rst

 .. include:: abbreviations.txt

 This is an open-source project to develop python software modules for diffraction and the study of the atomic structure of materials.
-It is the home of the Diffpy-CMI Complex Modeling framework, a modular software framework for robust and extensible modeling of diffraction data.
+It is the home of the `Diffpy-CMI <products/diffpycmi.html>`_
+Complex Modeling framework, a modular software framework for robust and extensible modeling of diffraction data.
 We welcome contributions to this project from the community.